 (4) other people matter.

 If you’re an introvert like me you’ll have difficulties striking up random conversations with the new people.
 I accepted that part of myself and don’t try to force anything.
 Still I make an effort to find non-awkward ways to connect with others beyond just the work-stuff.
 Tiny friendly remarks, genuinely thoughtful questions, remembering their children’s names, finding things we have in common, thanking them for their support, offering my help, asking for advice …. there are plenty of ways.
-Make the ‚people stuff‘ a priority.
+Make the ‘people stuff’ a priority.
+It might even make you more productive.

 (5) create your place.